Kilian-Declercq/PRISM/README.md

 ## Overview

 **PRISM** is a novel segmentation model that integrates **Nonnegative Matrix Factorization (NMF)** within a deep neural architecture.
-Designed for historical document processing, PRISM automatically extracts meaningful and interpretable components from **multispectral images**, enhancing tasks such as **text binarization** and **layer separation**.
+Designed for historical document processing, PRISM automatically extracts meaningful and interpretable components from **multispectral images**, enhancing tasks such as **text binarization** and **image segmentation**.
+The framework has also demonstrated **generalization capabilities** to the **spectral unmixing** task, making it suitable for a broader range of remote sensing and imaging applications.

----

 ## A Prism for Vision